ezraheching/ZO-LLM/README.md

-# ✨ Zero-Order Quantized Optimization for Large Language Model Fine-Tuning: A Comparative Study ✨
+# ✨ Zero-Order Quantized Optimization for Large Language Model  ✨
+# **Fine-Tuning: A Comparative Study**

 ## 🔍 Overview
 This project extends **Zero-Order (ZO) Optimization** for **Large Language Model (LLM) fine-tuning** by integrating **quantized gradient updates**.
 Our work is based on **[ZO-LLM](https://github.com/ZO-Bench/ZO-LLM)**, with key modifications to enable **8-bit quantized zeroth-order optimization (ZOQO)**.

 **Key Contributions:**
-✅ **Implemented quantized ZO-SGD-Sign optimization for memory-efficient fine-tuning.**
+✅ **Implemented quantized ZO-SGD-Sign optimization**
+for memory-efficient fine-tuning.
 ✅ **Compared non-quantized and quantized fine-tuning on SST-2 with OPT-1.3B.**

+---

+## 🚀 Getting Started
+Follow the steps below to set up the environme

 ---